jimmysawczuk/less-tree/README.md

 # less-tree

-A tool to batch your server-side LESS compilations.
+A tool to batch your server-side [LESS][3] compilations.

 ## Introduction

-Writing LESS is great, but there's always the question of how to convert .less files into .css files so they're ready to serve on the web.
+[Writing LESS is great][2], but there's always the question of how to convert .less files into .css files so they're ready to serve on the web.
 The "official" way is to run a command-line program, `lessc` and pipe it to a file:

 ```bash
 lessc path/to/less/sheet.less > path/to/css/sheet.css